Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_support_contact.md

 5. Confirm that the selected support contact is the one you want to delete.
 6. Click **Delete**.

-The delete action allows you to delete more than one support contact at a time.
+The delete action allows you to delete more than one product support contact at a time.